 Technologies the museum will explore include Indigenous communication methods past and present, post, telegraphy, telephony, two-way radio, satellite, social media, the National Broadband Network, and the innovations and technologies of various Australian communication developers and vendors.
 The Museum will provide engaging and interactive experiences that are accessible and meaningful to all visitors.

-For over sixty years a small band of former and current postal and telecommunications employees have been passionately collecting and preserving telecommunications artefacts such as telegraph and telephone equipment, postal bags, uniforms and machinery, photographs and ephemera dating back to the 1850s.
+For over sixty years a small band of Postmaster-General’s Department (PMG), Australia Post, Telecom and Telstra former and current employees have passionately collected and preserved communications artefacts: telegraph and telephone equipment, postal bags, uniforms and machinery, cables and equipment, photographs and ephemera dating back to the 1850s.

 David Piltz – Chair